qleet/user-docs/docs/guides/qleet-rbac.md

 # Qleet RBAC

-You can manage user RBAC via [qleetctl](/guides/qleet-rbac)
+You can manage user RBAC via [qleetctl](install-qleetctl.md).

 ## Roles and Policies

-You can assign user id's to RBAC Roles within Qleet.
+You can assign user emails to RBAC Roles within Qleet.

-These Roles can then be assigned to access policies to give you a fine grained control over what a user can do within the confines of the system.
+These Roles can then be assigned to access policies to give you fine grained control over what a user can do within the system.

-1. To view all current Roles within your qleet account, you can use the following command:
+1. To view all current Roles within your qleet account, you can use the following command.

     ```bash
     qleetctl get roles
     ```

-    For a newly created account, you should see something akin to the following:
+    For a newly created account, you should see something like this.

     ```
     NAME                MEMBERS